jrandj/aws-solutions-architect-associate/README.md

 1. Amazon RDS.

+	* RDS is for OLTP (Online Transaction Processing) workloads.
+This involves small transactions, like customer orders, banking transactions, payments, and booking systems.

+	* Online Analytical Processing (OLAP) should use Redshift.
+This is for tasks such as analyzing large amounts of data, reporting, and sales forecasting.

 	* Amazon Relational Database Service (Amazon RDS) is a managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
 Amazon RDS gives you access to the capabilities of a familiar MySQL, MariaDB, Oracle, SQL Server, or PostgreSQL database.

+	* Multi-AZ provides an exact copy of your production database in another AZ.
+Used for disaster recovery.
+In the event of a failure, RDS will automatically failover to the standby instance.

 1. Amazon Redshift.